Teves Consulting

 Optimization can come later.
 Stability should come first.

 Water does not exist in isolation.
-It connects directly to other systems:
+It directly supports other areas of resilience:

-When water is stable, other decisions become easier.
+When water is stable, many other decisions become easier.

 What clarity looks like in practice

-A clear water setup is not complicated.
-It is defined by a few simple characteristics:
+A clear water setup is not defined by complexity.
+It is defined by usability.

-There is no need to overbuild beyond what you can maintain.
+There is usually no need to build beyond what you can realistically maintain.

 Final thought

-Water clarity is not about having the most advanced system.
+Water clarity is not about building the most advanced system.

-It is about having a simple system that works without effort.
+It is about building a system that continues working with minimal friction.

 Next steps